robert-m-shore/SuperDARN_Hybrid_EOF_Analysis/README.md

     7. The two EOF models are compared in terms of how well each recovers the original data variability, and the best-performing model for each spatial location is selected.
 The resulting hybrid dataset comprises a continuous record of SuperDARN horizontal plasma velocity vectors at each spatial location and at 5-minute temporal cadence, with no missing information, and without relying on external drivers (like the solar wind) to complete the data coverage.

+Note: in the description below, the wildcards 'code_directory', 'data_directory', and 'output_directory' are directory paths on the British Antarctic Survey Linux machine 'bslthemesa', and these variables are already assigned their appropriate directory paths within program SuperDARN_Hybrid_EOF_Analysis.m.
+The user may redefine them within that program if required.

 Description of input data requirements:

     SuperDARN measurement files: